Connect with us

 How Does The Decoupling Strategy Work?

-As couples tend to own properties together – bought when we either weren’t affluent enough to contemplate a future property investment or because we simply didn’t know better – we have to fork out the ABSD when purchasing a subsequent residential property.
+As couples tend to own properties together – bought when we either weren’t affluent enough to contemplate a future property investment or because we simply didn’t know better.
+And, we have to fork out an ABSD when purchasing a subsequent residential property.

-The gist of the strategy is to separate a couple’s ownership status of each of the two property.
-Thus, each partner will only be purchasing their first properties, while we are able to own two properties as a couple.
+The gist of the decoupling strategy is to separate a couple’s ownership status of each of the two property.
+Thus, each partner will only be purchasing their first properties, while allowing us to own two properties as a couple without paying any ABSD.

 As you may already be able to tell, this may not be a straightforward decision for couples with many variables involved.
-Here are 5 potential pitfalls if we haven’t planned properly.
+Here are 5 potential pitfalls to consider for if we’re planning this move.

-#1 There Are Potentially Hefty Costs Involved – So We Need To Ensure It’s Worth Decoupling
+#1 Hefty Costs Involved – So We Need To Ensure It’s Worth Decoupling

-As there may be potentially hefty costs involved when decoupling, we need to ensure that it is worth taking the step to be in a better financial position.
+As there may be potentially hefty costs involved when decoupling, we need to ensure that it is worth taking the step.
+We obviously want to be in a better financial position after decoupling – and not for the decoupling process to cost the same as the ABSD.

 Before even thinking of decoupling, we need to complete our Minimum Occupancy Period (MOP) of five years if we are considering an upgrade from our HDB flat.

-If we want to sell or transfer ownership of a condominium, we may have to fork out a Seller’s Stamp Duty (SSD) of between 4% and 12% of our property price – another property cooling measure – if we are doing this within three years of purchasing our home.
-The person buying their partner’s share of a condominium also has to pay a Buyer’s Stamp Duty on the value they are purchasing.
+If we want to sell or transfer ownership of a condominium within four years of when we bought it, we may have to account for a Seller’s Stamp Duty (SSD) of between 4% and 16% of our property price .
+The person buying their partner’s share of a condominium also has to pay the normal Buyer’s Stamp Duty on the value they are purchasing.

-If a couple currently owns two properties, and want to free up one spouse’s name to buy another property, this strategy may not be valuable as the person purchasing their spouse’s stake will have to pay ABSD on both properties.
+If the couple already owns two properties together, freeing up one spouse’s name to buy another property may not be as valuable since the person buying their spouse’s stake will have to pay ABSD on both properties.

-There are also lawyer’s fees, which can amount to more than $5,000, we have to pay.
-We also have to consider penalties and fees for discharging our current bank loan.
+There are also the normal Buyer’s Stamp Duty and lawyer’s fees, which can amount to more than $5,000, we have to pay.
+We should also consider penalties and fees for discharging our current bank loan.

 Read Also: Guide To Understanding SIBOR And SOR Interest Rates – And How It Affects Your Home Mortgage